Stability of EHI and regularity of MMD spaces: Examples

-\begin{remark} \rm It would be interesting to have an example of strongly local MMD space that does not have (MD) property for which EHI fails but for which all balls are relatively compact.
-It does not seem easy to modify the example above to give this. \end{remark}
+\begin{remark} {\rm It would be interesting to have an example of a strongly local MMD space that does not have (MD) property for which EHI fails to be stable but for which all balls are relatively compact.
+It does not seem easy to modify the example above to give this. } \end{remark}

 \begin{example} \rm We give an example of a strongly local irreducible MMD space where harmonic functions may be discontinuous and (Ha) fails.
 However the condition (HC) does hold.
 The space consists of three parts: the closure of a domain in $\bR^2$, the standard Sierpinski gasket, and a line segment.
-Let $\sX_1$ be the compact Sierpinski gasket, with vertices $A_1=(0,0)$, $A_2=(1,0)$ and $A_3=(\half, \frac{\sqrt{3}}2)$, $\sX_2 = [0, 1]\times [-1, 0]$ a unit closed square, and let $\sX_3$ be a smooth curve outside $\sX_1\cup\sX_2$ that connects the vertex $A_3$ of the Sierpinski gasket with the point $A_4=(1, -1/2)$ at the middle of the right side of the square $\sX_2$.
+Let $\sX_1$ be the compact Sierpinski gasket, with vertices $z_1=(0,0)$, $z_2=(1,0)$ and $z_3=(\half, \frac{\sqrt{3}}2)$, $\sX_2 = [0, 1]\times ( -1, 0]$, a unit square with the bottom $[0, 1]\times \{-1\}$ removed, and let $\sX_3$ be a smooth curve outside $\sX_1\cup\sX_2$ that connects the vertex $z_3$ of the Sierpinski gasket with the point $z_4=(1, -1/2)$ at the middle of the right side of the square $\sX_2$.
 We identify $\sX_3$ with a closed line segment of length $l >1$.